saveio-backup/edge/README.md

 * filePath: the file location.
 * fileDesc: description of file, recommend use file name.
-* copyNum: number of redunancy storage node
+* copyNum: number of redundancy storage node